 Students graduating with a Master of Science degree in Information Systems and Technology are in great demand throughout the international high-tech market.

-- Specialist positions in the Russian and international Space industry, including Skolkovo resident companies and startups
+- Industry.
+Landing specialist positions in the Russian and international Space and Robotics industry, including Skolkovo resident companies and startups;

 Main research areas:

 - Autonomous robot navigation

 - 3D-printed, miniaturized Cassinian trap mass spectrometer for space research and general ambient analysis applications